When it comes to building a website, most marketers think “home page.” When you review WordPress themes, a key differentiator is the home page layout.

 Today there’s less consensus than ever before on what a home page should be.
-I know this because I’m currently revising my own home page.
+I know this because I recently revised my own home page.
 I sent around a screenshot to get feedback.
 The comments I got were like a Rorschach test — not for the draft, but for the way different business owners think of home pages.

 Belief #1: Your home page should share your story.

-Interpretation: People giving this advice will view their Home Page as a place to make a personal connection with visitor.
+Interpretation: People giving this advice will view their Home Page as a place to make a personal connection with visitors.

 Reality: You do need to establish personal connections with visitors.
 But these days, the best way to establish a connection is to add someone to your list.
 You can connect momentarily on a personal (or non-personal) level.
 One minute later, the visitor is gone, just like the Cheshire Cat from Alice in Wonderland.
 All that’s left is the grin …. i.e., a new name for your opt-in list.